-All cookies used by and on our website are used in accordance with current English and EU Cookie Law.
+All cookies used by and on our website are used in accordance with current UK law.

 A few of the cookies we use last only for the duration of your web session and expire when you close your browser.
 Other cookies are used to remember you when you return to the website and will last for longer.

-Most computer and some mobile web browsers automatically accept cookies but, if you prefer, you can change your browser to prevent that or to notify you each time a cookie is set.
-You can prevent the setting of cookies by adjusting the settings on your browser.
-Please note however, that by blocking or deleting cookies you may not be able to take full advantage of the website.
+Cookies on our website are set by us (“first-party cookies”) and also by third-party tools and marketing providers we work with (“third-party cookies”).
+Most web browsers automatically accept first-party cookies and either block third-party cookies by default or make it straightforward to block these.
+You can control the setting of both first-party and third-party cookies by adjusting the settings on your browser.
+Please note however, that by blocking or deleting cookies you may not be able to take full advantage of the website or view your account.

 Our cookies will be used for:

 - Creating a specific login session for a user of the services, in order that the user remains logged in and that the resource requests made by their device are delivered in an effective, secure and consistent manner;